bryzgaloff-pypi/apache-airflow-providers-clickhouse/README.md

 # apache-airflow-providers-clickhouse

-Provider allow to connect Apache Airflow to Yandex Clickhouse Database and perform query using ClickhouseOperator.
+Provider allow connection from Apache Airflow to Yandex Clickhouse Database and perform query using ClickhouseOperator.

 ## Installation